PrincetonUniversity/hpc_beginning_workshop/07_slurm/README.md

 #SBATCH --mail-type=all          # send email on job start, end and fault
 #SBATCH --mail-user=<YourNetID>@princeton.edu

-# A few special parameters are set in this case that we echo below:
+# A few special parameters are set in this case that we echo below

 echo "My SLURM_ARRAY_JOB_ID is $SLURM_ARRAY_JOB_ID."
 echo "My SLURM_ARRAY_TASK_ID is $SLURM_ARRAY_TASK_ID"